dstrigl/htknx/README.md

     * `on_change_of_absolute` the absolute value of change for sending on change (e.g. `0.5` for 0.5°C)
     * `on_change_of_relative` the relative value of change for sending on change (in percent, e.g. `10` for 10%)

   A list of supported value types can be found in the comments of the [configuration template](https://github.com/dstrigl/htknx/blob/master/htknx/htknx-template.yaml) or [sample configuration file](https://github.com/dstrigl/htknx/blob/master/htknx/htknx.yaml).
-This are exactly the same value types supported by the [XKNX](https://github.com/XKNX/xknx) module, on which this project is based on.
+These are exactly the same value types supported by the [XKNX](https://github.com/XKNX/xknx) module on which this project is based.

 * The `notifications` section contains the setup of the different supported notifications (optional).